me-anant/DataStructuresAndAlgorithms/README.md

 - Fork this repository
 - Clone the forked repository to your IDE
 - Create a pull request if your implementation works
-- Wait for my respond :-)
+- Wait for my response :-)